How to Open a New Optometry Practice

 Choosing an EHR

-Selecting the right Electronic Health Record (EHR) system is vital.
+Selecting the right Electronic Health Record (EHR) system is important to your daily business operations.

-Research different options and choose one that fits your practice’s needs.
-An efficient EHR system can streamline your operations and improve patient care.
+Research different options and choose one that fits your practice's needs.
+The right optometry EHR software system can streamline your operations and improve patient care.

 There are some very important considerations when choosing an EHR: